wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 # OPC UA EDS adapter quick start

- The OPC UA EDS adapter is a component of Edge Data Store that connects to OPC UA capable devices.
-The OPC UA EDS adapter can be configured to have multiple instances within EDS.
-Each instance of the adapter can connect to one device.
+The OPC UA EDS adapter is a component of Edge Data Store that defines connections to and receives data from OPC UA capable devices.
+The OPC UA EDS adapter can connect to multiple devices by defining one instance of the adapter for each device.
 The EDS installation includes the OPC UA EDS adapter and the option to add a single OPC UA EDS adapter instance.
 Additional instances can be added after installation.
 For more information about installation, see [Install Edge Data Store](xref:InstallEdgeDataStore).
 To get started collecting data with an instance of the OPC UA EDS adapter, you need to configure the data source, which specifies the device connection, and the data selection, which specifies the data to collect.

-The following diagram depicts the data flow for a single OPC UA EDS adapter instance:
+The following diagram depicts the data flow for a single instance of OPC UA EDS adapter instance:

 ![OPC UA EDS](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/OpcUAConfiguration.jpg "OPC UA Configuration")

 The adapter instance polls the OPC UA device and then collects data from the device.
 The adapter then sends the data to the storage component where it is held until it can be egressed to permanent storage in PI Server or OSIsoft Cloud Services.
+The adapter instance can be configured from the device where EDS is installed, and EDS collects health information about the adapter that can be egressed.

 ## Configure an OPC UA data source